Contact

 World-class faculty are the cornerstone of any great college.
 They examine our past through a variety of lenses to help shape our present and create a better tomorrow for everyone, and they prepare future scholars to do the same.
 That is why recruiting and retaining faculty remains one of the college’s highest prioritiesa priority that is more easily attainable with gifts from alumni and friends that support professorships, career advancement, innovative teaching approaches, and groundbreaking research endeavors.

-The Liberal Arts Future Fund provides the Office of the Dean with unrestricted support for new initiatives, faculty development, and programming and allows the dean to support the college’s most pressing needs.
+The Penn State Fund for the College of the Liberal Arts provides the Office of the Dean with flexible support for new initiatives, faculty development, and programming and allows the dean to support the college’s most pressing needs.

-Make a gift to the Liberal Arts Future Fund
+Make a gift to The Penn State Fund for the College of the Liberal Arts

 This endowment provides the Office of Research and Graduate Studies with funding to enrich faculty members in the humanities and social sciences.